 Storage: Cup Holders and Pockets

 Camp chairs are not feature-rich items, but storage is one area where a few thoughtful extras can be really handy.
-Let’s start with beverages.
 Cup holders are a must for a chair that’ll be used for camping—ground-based beverage storage is a camping faux pas (and inconvenient).
 Some of the larger models include side mesh pockets, which are great for items you need close at hand or want tucked away, including keeping your stuff in place on a windy beach day.
 And Coleman's Cooler Quad takes it to the next level with a small built-in cooler.
-Backpacking models eschew most if not all of these features.
-And the reason is rather obvious: There’s little need for them when precious ounces matter.
+Backpacking models eschew most if not all of these features, since there's little need for them when ounces matter.
 But if you don’t have to haul your chair very far, we recommend making storage a priority.

 Other Features: Swivel, Rocking, and Reclining Chairs

 Recent growth in the camping chair market has led to a dizzying number of unique designs that swivel, rock, and/or recline.
 We included a number of fun options on our list above, like the Nemo Stargaze Reclining Camp Chair (which reclines, rocks, and swings), Nemo Moonlite (which just reclines), and aptly named GCI Outdoor Kickback Rocker.
-Kelty’s Deluxe Lounge Chair is another unique option with three positions for reclining the back, and Eno’s Lounger DL boasts an adjustable leg system that allows you to extend the legs to 10 inches or shorten them to 3 inches, the latter of which is great for concerts and beach trips.
+Kelty’s Deluxe Lounge Chair is another unique option with three positions for reclining the back.

 In terms of downsides, more moving parts almost always come with added durability concerns and a more involved setup.
-The Stargaze, for instance, requires assembling and disassembling several components and organizing them in a precise way in the carrying case, which takes much longer than the quick and painless folding method of traditional alternatives.
-In general, specialized designs cost more, too: The Stargaze is a steep $250, Nemo’s Moonlite is $160, and Eno’s Lounger DL costs $140.
-Even Kelty’s relatively affordable Deluxe Lounge Chair is $20 pricier than their non-reclining—but otherwise very similar—Essential Chair.
-In our opinion, tried-and-true models like the REI Co-op Campwell, Alps King Kong, and Kijaro Dual Lock have much wider appeal, cost less, and are all most campers need.
+The Stargaze, for instance, requires assembling and disassembling several components and organizing them in a precise way in the carrying case, which takes much longer than the quick folding method of traditional alternatives.
+In general, specialized designs also cost more: The Stargaze is a steep $250, while Nemo’s Moonlite is $160.
+Even Kelty’s relatively affordable Deluxe Lounge Chair is around $20 pricier than their non-reclining—but otherwise very similar—Essential Chair.
+In our opinion, tried-and-true models like the REI Co-op Skyward, Alps King Kong, and Kijaro Dual Lock have much wider appeal, cost less, and are all most campers need.
 But if you hate sitting still or just prefer something a little different, there’s no denying the added fun factor.

 Camping Chair Cleaning and Maintenance